EffectOrientedProgramming/book/Chapters/04_Initialization.md

 This produces a special kind of Effect: the `ZLayer`.
 `ZLayer`s are used by the Effect System to automatically inject dependencies.
 An essential difference between `ZLayer` and other dependency injection systems you might have used is that `ZLayer` validates dependencies *at compile time*.
-Your experience will actually be inside your IDE---when you do something problematic your IDE will immediately notify you with a useful error message.
+Your experience will actually be inside your IDE--when you do something problematic your IDE will immediately notify you with a useful error message.
 You aren't required to put the function producing a `ZLayer` in a companion object, but it is often convenient.

 There's something new here: `succeed`.